-Welcome to Episode 152 of HubShots!
+Welcome to Episode 197 of Hubshots!

-Listen to the show here: https://soundcloud.com/hubshots/152-i-dont-care-about-your-new-logo
+Listen to the episode here: https://soundcloud.com/hubshots/episode-179-quick-hubspot-conversations-tip-duplicate-content-considerations/

 Subscribe to our YouTube channel here: https://www.youtube.com/channel/UCD3Uo4X-IxPJLE8ygPDQhNQ

 Subscribe to our Spotify channel here: https://open.spotify.com/show/7oee8w41riN5aRNrLKT2ar

 Recorded: Wednesday 23 October 2019 | Published: Friday 8 November 2019

 For HubSpot, their key side-differentiators (ie separate to the product) are:

 Sure, lots of companies have good support (eg WP Engine, Amazon), so that’s not a moat on its own.

 The HubSpot Academy, on the other hand, is a significant moat that very few companies come close to, and the gap is widening every day.
 Soon it will be impossible for any competitors to stand a chance of getting near them.